training-mode/ruby/intro/14_objects/README.md

 Proc.superclass         # Object
 ```

 Remember, Procs and Lambdas are in fact Objects.
-The fact that Blocks are not makes them unique.

 #Assignment#
 1. rpg.rb